ORDS-MV/ORDS-MV.github.io/_posts/2024-09-27-monthly-meeting-September-2024.md

 * We finalized the preparation for our **ORDS meets the sea** workshop
 * We discussed about openly available resources for bibliometric analyses, for instance, [OpenAlex](https://openalex.org/) and [Scimago](https://www.scimagojr.com/),
 * Frank presented the progress of the project SwineBad, which was proposed by the ORDS team and is funded by [Text+](https://text-plus.org/)
+* We discussed about setting a fixed topic for future monthly meetings to keep the discussions focussed

 Thanks to all participants and looking forward to meeting you at the next monthly meeting or event.